Rafael Guastavino: Guastavino Fireproof Construction Company

 After working on the estate, Guastavino decided to build his own retirement home in the mountains of Black Mountain, North Carolina in a 500-acre valley.
 His property, Rhododendron, also had a vineyard, dairy, brick kiln, and more.
 This property currently is owned by Christmount Assembly, the conference center for the Christian Church (Disciples of Christ).
+Guastavino's wife Francesca remained in the house until she died in 1946, and all that remains is a brick foundation and a wine cellar.
 The property holds artifacts that may be visited, including the kiln and chimney, a wine cellar, beautiful old stone walls, and many smaller structures that have been rediscovered as modern buildings have been constructed there.

 Guastavino and his son also developed twenty-four products that were awarded patents.
 Their company, Guastavino Fireproof Construction Company, run by the father and then by his son, was incorporated in 1889.
 It executed its final contract in 1962.
 Akoustolith was one of several trade names used by Guastavino.

 Hundreds of major building projects incorporate the distinctive Tile Arch System.
 In Chicago, the central nave vaulting of Rockefeller Chapel at the University of Chicago uses 100,000 Guastavino tiles.
-In Boston, Guastavino tiles are found in the Boston Public Library; in New York City, in the Grand Central Terminal, Grant's Tomb, Carnegie Hall, the American Museum of Natural History, Congregation Emanu-El of New York, and St. Bartolomew's Episcopal Church; and in Washington, D.C. in the U.S. Supreme Court building and the National Museum of Natural History on the National Mall.
+In Boston, Guastavino tiles are found in the Boston Central Library; in New York City, in the Grand Central Terminal, Grant's Tomb, Carnegie Hall, the American Museum of Natural History, Congregation Emanu-El of New York, and St. Bartolomew's Episcopal Church; and in Washington, D.C. in the United States Supreme Court Building and the National Museum of Natural History on the National Mall.
 Guastavino tiles form the domes of Philadelphia's St. Francis de Sales Roman Catholic Church.
 At Pittsburgh's Union Station, the vaulting of the carriage turnaround is a Guastavino tile system.
+Wall and vault tiles are by Guastavino at the Buffalo Central Terminal.
 In Nebraska, the tiles may be seen in the Nebraska State Capitol.